frdr-dfdr/frdr_docs/docs/en/faq.md

         <div class="faq">
             <a class="faq-question collapsed" data-toggle="collapse" href="#frdrAccount" role="button" aria-expanded="false" aria-controls="frdrAccount">
                 <div class="d-flex justify-content-between">
-                    <div class="card-title">1.
+                    <div class="card-title" id="1-do-i-need-a-frdr-account-to-deposit-data">1.
 Do I need a FRDR account to deposit data?</div>
                     <i class="fas fa-plus"></i>
                 </div>
             </a>
             <div id="frdrAccount" class="submission collapse">
                 <div class="mb-3">
                     FRDR does require you to create an account before you can deposit data.
 You can <a href="/repo/PublishDashboard">sign up</a> using your Institutional ID, Federation ID, ORCID, or a Globus ID.
 The first time you log into FRDR, you will be asked to provide information about your department (optional), your role within your organization, and your faculty Sponsor (if applicable).
 This will help us to verify that you are eligible to deposit in FRDR.
-Please refer to the <a href="before_depositing.md">Before Depositing</a> for more information.
+Please refer to the <a href="/docs/en/before_depositing/">Before Depositing</a> for more information.
                 </div>
             </div>
         </div>
         <div class="faq">
             <a class="faq-question collapsed" data-toggle="collapse" href="#orcid" role="button" aria-expanded="false" aria-controls="orcid">
                 <div class="d-flex justify-content-between">
-                    <div class="card-title">2.
+                    <div class="card-title" id="2-why-can't-i-log-in-using-my-orcid-account">2.
 Why can't I log in using my ORCID account?</div>
                     <i class="fas fa-plus"></i>
                 </div>
             </a>